solangegueiros/rsk-tutorials/en/truffle-boxes/rsk-plant-box.md

 const accounts = await web3.eth.getAccounts()
 ```

+> [!NOTE]
-Don’t worry about the `undefined` return, it is ok.
+> Don't worry about the `undefined` return, it is ok.

 See the addresses after it by entering the command below:

 ```javascript
 accounts